lorenzo-crippa/lorenzo-crippa.github.io/_publications/2021-07-28-conditional_arm.md

 [Download paper here](http://lorenzo-crippa.github.io/files/conditional_arm.pdf)

-Recommended citation: Crippa, Lorenzo.
+Crippa, Lorenzo.
 (2021).
 "The Conditional Arm of the Law.
 The Effect of the OECD Anti-Bribery Convention on Foreign Direct Investment." <i>Working paper</i>.